cweitz621/basic-hs-sa-tech-assessment-submission/README.md

    - Customer purchases thermostats
    - Customer signs up for trial

-2. **Subscription Management**: Assumed Breezy wants to track subscription status and information in HubSpot separately from deals, which represent sales opportunities.
-The subscription custom object:
-   - Tracks the actual ongoing service relationship (separate from trial deals)
-   - Tracks subscription status (Active/Cancelled) and important dates (active_date, cancellation_date)
+2. **Subscription Management**: In this simplified architecture, subscriptions are represented as deals with deal stages indicating subscription status:
+   - Deal stage "Converted (Active Subscription)" = active subscription (successful trial conversion)
+   - Deal stage "Trial Ended" = trial ended without subscription
+   - Deal stage "Cancelled" = subscription was cancelled
+   - Deal stage "Active" = trial in progress
+   - This approach uses standard HubSpot objects (deals) rather than custom objects, simplifying the data model

 3. **Admin Panel Usage**: Assumed Breezy's team would use this admin panel for:
    - Manual data entry (for testing/demo purposes)
    - Viewing unified customer data
-   - Getting AI insights for decision-making
+   - Getting AI insights for decision-making based on deal stages

 4. **Business Logic**:
-   - Customers can purchase multiple thermostats
-   - Customers can have multiple trials
+   - Each contact can have only one trial deal (prevents duplicate trials)
-   - Trials can convert to subscriptions
-   - Subscriptions can be active or cancelled
+   - Deal stages track the complete subscription lifecycle: Active → Converted (Active Subscription) (subscription) or Trial Ended (no subscription)
+   - If a subscription is cancelled, the deal stage moves to "Cancelled"
+   - Deal stage is the single source of truth for subscription status

 ### What Would You Improve With More Time?